842Mono/FacebookBot_SE2016/README.md

 # TheBot

+Facebook Bot for our entertainment platform winningeleven.ga

+## Features

+* Show all businesses currently registered on the website
+* Redirect to a business' page on the website
+* Show the activities of a business
+* Show all activities on the website
+* Redirect to an activitie's page on the website

+## Development Guide

+---

 First step is to give me your heroku email so that I can add you as a contributer on heroku

 Then you should be able to clone the app with heroku try using this: